Gpriti/Stroke_prediction_BayesianModel/README.md

 The Report is organized as follows:

-- A breif descripition of the datset used/Data Manipulation 2.Data Cleaning and Data Exploration
+- A breif descripition of the datset used/Data Manipulation
+- Data Cleaning and Data Exploration
-3.A detail view of Bayesian Model/CPT
+- A detail view of Bayesian Model/CPT
-4.Independencies
+- Independencies
-5.Markov Blanket and Active Trails
+- Markov Blanket and Active Trails
-6.Variable Elimination Queries
+- Variable Elimination Queries
-7.References
+- References